weibocom/nginx-upsync-module/README.md

 Compatibility
 =============

-The module was developed base on nginx1.8.0.
+Master branch is compatible with nginx-1.9+.

-Compatible with Nginx-1.8.x.
+The branch of nginx-upsync-1.8.x is compatible with Nginx-1.8.x.

 [Back to TOC](#table-of-contents)